 As a child, I cared about everyone and everything, regardless of who cared about me.
-I cared about what other people thought about me, so much so that I became influenced by their suggestions, even though their suggestions were not right for me.
+I cared about what other people thought about me, so much so that I became influenced by their suggestions, even though their suggestions weren’t right for me.

 I’d speak and say things to please and gave no consideration to my own inner voice.
-I cared too much about ‘doing what they wanted me to do’.
+I cared too much about ‘doing the right thing.’
 In hindsight, I should have stopped caring and thought about myself more.

-Stop caring about the mistakes you make.
+Stop worrying about the mistakes you make.
 Mistakes teach us important lessons about life and about ourselves.
-The biggest mistake most of us make is not doing anything because we’re afraid to make a mistake.
+The biggest mistake most of us make, is not doing anything because we’re afraid to make a mistake.

 You will know when it’s right to care for others because you will see they care about you.
 Your efforts will be reciprocated.